DonTMover/Snake-With-Q-Learning/README.md

 - `steps` and `episodes` counters recorded per agent

 ### Evolutionary trainer
-- Population of agents (default 10), each playing in its own game instance in parallel
+- Population of agents (default 24), each playing in its own game instance in parallel
+- Per-epoch step limit with a “leader protection” exception that lets a unique best agent continue beyond the limit
-- At epoch end, reproduction with elitism + mutations; several restart strategies on long stagnation
+- At epoch end, reproduction with elitism + mutations; multiple staged restart strategies on long stagnation, seeding from the global champion
 - Tracks a global champion (best ever), with auto-save on improvement
 - Agents are color-coded for visualization

 ## Code structure

 - `src/main.rs` — the main application with game logic, rendering, Q-learning agent, and evolutionary trainer.
+- `src/gpu_nn.rs` — optional experimental NN scaffolding (behind the `gpu-nn` feature).
 - `snake_agent.json` — saved champion agent (created at runtime when saving).
-- Files `src/game.rs`, `src/draw.rs`, `src/pos.rs` are an older/alternate TUI prototype and are not used by the current binary build.

 ## Tips